 So, what does entrepreneurship mean?

-- Financial Wealth: Simply put, you have a better chance at getting rich!
-I joke, but I’m only half joking.
+- Financial Wealth: Simply put, you have a better chance of getting rich!
+I joke, but I’m only half-joking.
 According to The Millionaire Next Door: The Surprising Secrets of America’s Wealthy by Thomas J. Stanley, two-thirds of U.S. millionaires are self-employed.
 This tells me that if you want to improve your odds of getting rich, you’d better start a business.

 - Creative Expression: You can create something new and awesome.
-If you have a great idea for a service that will make others’ lives better, you’re free to do that in your business.
+If you have an excellent idea for a service that will make others’ lives better, you’re free to do that in your business.
 That’s not always the case when you work for someone else.
-They dictate what you’ll do and to a large extent, how you’ll do the work.
+They dictate what you’ll do and, to no small extent, how you’ll do the work.

 How are you different from other accountants?